The Queue (Sorokin novel)

-The Queue is a 1983 novel by Russian writer Vladimir Sorokin, first published in English by Readers International in 1988.
+The Queue is a 1983 novel by Russian writer Vladimir Sorokin, first published in France in 1985 after being banned in the USSR, and in English by Readers International in 1988.
 It has been described as "a bizarrely funny saga of a quintessential Russian institution, the interminably long line."
 The Library Journal describes Sorokin’s work as being an “avant-garde experiment" with a "flair of nonsense."

 The Queue does not follow a traditional narrative style.
 Instead, it is told in dialogue form, so as to make the reader feel like they are part of the line.
 As described by the Library Journal, the text lacks description, setting, or stage direction.
 Instead it is filled with nothing but voices: snatches of conversation, rumors, jokes, howls of humor, roll calls, and sexy moans.

 Plot summary

 A man is waiting in a seemingly endless line, but for what?
 The Queue begins with a cacophony of voices and the protagonist, Vadim, encountering a woman named Lena.
 As the day progresses the queue-goers realize that they have no choice but to come back the next day to finally receive their items.
 A woman comes along handing out numbers so that the next day there will be limited chaos.
 Vadim and Lena end up spending the night in the park on benches along with other members of the queue.
 And again the same process begins all over again; people sharing their speculations of what’s being sold, others trying to figure out the rate that the line is moving, and the occasional break from waiting in the queue to get food or drink—essentially waiting in other queues.
 After this ensues yet another roll-call emphasizing just how many people are waiting for unknown objects.
 Finally after two days of waiting it appears that the end of the line is in sight, but suddenly it begins pouring and Vadim seeks shelter.
 He is taken into an apartment owned by a woman named Lyuda.
 After a simple meal and an intelligent discussion, the two of them make love and fall asleep.
 The next morning Lyuda reveals that she works at the store everyone is queued up for, and that his days of waiting were in vain.